3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 On August 1, 1944, Poland insurgents revolted against the occupying Nazis in Warsaw.
 Even though the insurgents were outnumbered and ill-equipped, the clash was drawn out for two months.
 In the end, the Nazis prevailed, 85% of Warsaw was destroyed and the remaining Polish residents were moved into camps.

 The Warsaw Rising Museum details the events of the Uprising through interactive displays.
-From the events that led up to the conflict to the aftermath, the captivating exhibits help visitors to understand the battle, as well as the motivations and actions of the Polish insurgents.
+From the circumstances that led up to the conflict to the aftermath, the captivating exhibits help visitors to understand the battle, as well as the motivations and actions of the Polish insurgents.

 Tomb of Unknown Soldier